 The Inflammatory Bowel Disease Center at BMC offers an advanced IBD fellowship training program to qualified candidates.
 The management of IBD is increasingly complex and marked by delays in diagnosis and wide treatment variation, attributable in part to gaps in knowledge of the range of available diagnostic and treatment options, including efficacy, safety, and side effects.
 Furthermore, the disease state often requires individualized management comprised of a combination of surgical and medical therapies, with emerging therapies currently under investigation.
 This experiential training exposes fellows to an additional year of research and patient care, which is essential to help prepare a gastroenterology fellow with the necessary skills for a career as a practicing clinician or as an academician/clinical investigator.

-The Inflammatory Bowel Disease Center, led by Dr. Francis A. Farraye, offers specialized multidisciplinary care to patients suffering from Crohn’s disease or ulcerative colitis.
+The Inflammatory Bowel Disease Center offers specialized multidisciplinary care to patients suffering from Crohn’s disease or ulcerative colitis.
 More than 1850 unique IBD patients have been seen in the Center over the past three years.
 The IBD center team includes gastroenterologists, colorectal surgeons, nurse practitioners, radiologists, pathologists, rheumatologists, psychiatrists, obstetricians and gynecologists, and nutritionists.
 This includes three gastroenterologists and one NP with expertise in IBD, two colorectal surgeons, four GI radiologists, three GI pathologists, two dermatologists, two RNs, as well as a Pharm D and staff from OB/GYN, nutrition, behavioral health, and rheumatology.
 Our two colorectal surgeons see patients in the same physical space as the IBD staff allowing immediate access to consultations between the two services.

 Our faculty have successfully participated in CCFA Research Alliance studies, multiple investigator initiated studies and large pharmaceutical trials.
 IBD investigators collaborate with statisticians at the Boston University School of Public Health, basic scientists in the Boston University School of Medicine as well social scientists at the undergraduate campus at Boston University.